Corymbia gilbertensis

-Corymbia gilbertensis, commonly known as the Gilbert River ghost gum or Gilbert River box, is a species of tree that is endemic to tropical far north Queensland.
+Corymbia gilbertensis, commonly known as Gilbert River ghost gum or Gilbert River box, is a species of tree that is endemic to tropical far north Queensland.
 It has rough, tessellated bark on the lower part of the trunk, smooth bark above, a crown of juvenile, intermediate and adult leaves, flower buds mostly in groups of seven, creamy white flowers and cup-shaped to barrel-shaped fruit.

 Description

 Corymbia gilbertensis is a tree that typically grows to a height 10-12 m and forms a lignotuber.
 There is up to 1 m of rough, tessellated grey bark at the base of the trunk, smooth white to coppery or pale grey bark that is shed in small polygonal flakes or short ribbons above.
 Young plants and coppice regrowth have green to greyish green, egg-shaped to elliptical leaves that are 50-135 mm long and 25-53 mm wide on a petiole 3-10 mm long.
 The crown of the tree has a mixture of juvenile, intermediate and adult leaves.
 The leaves are the same shade of green on both sides, dull or glossy, 50-130 mm long and 7-46 mm wide on a petiole 3-16 mm long.
 The flower buds are arranged in leaf axils on a branched peduncle 1-7 mm long, each branch of the peduncle usually with seven buds on pedicels 2-11 mm long.
 Mature buds are pear-shaped, 5-7 mm long and 4-5 mm wide with a rounded operculum.
 The flowers are creamy white and the fruit is a woody cup-shaped to barrel-shaped capsule 5-10 mm long and 5-8 mm wide with the valves enclosed in the fruit.